 Had a Rotator Cuff MRI?
 4 Things to Know Before Surgery

-There are times when I wish MRI and CT scans were never invented.
+There are times when I, as a rotator cuff doctor in Mesa, Arizona, wish MRI and CT scans were never invented.
 I can’t tell you how many times I’ve had to explain to patients that what was found on the MRI that his or her PCP ordered has absolutely nothing to do with the pain currently experienced.

-Low back, knees and shoulder seem to be the worst.
+Low back, knees and shoulder seem to be the worst, as any Mesa, AZ rotator cuff doctor can attest.
 I certainly have ranted in the past about the massive overuse of technology and medical imaging in medicine today.
 As strange as it may be, the pathway is very clear: Having a MRI makes that person more likely to undergo epidurals and surgery.
 Having an epidural leads to surgery as well.
 So, unless you’re willing to go under the knife, don’t even consider an MRI.
 The ONLY time to order advanced imaging is when your provider thinks that there is a high likelihood that the information obtain will make an important change in your treatment plan.

 Imaging is not used just to confirm what a physician has already determined.
 It’s really not that hard to determine if someone has a disc problem or if someone with advanced arthritis is dealing with spinal stenosis.
 If signs point to a disc problem, why on Earth would you waste the time and resources to order an MRI at that point?
 Just treat the condition as if it’s a disc (which, in our office, would involve flexion / distraction technique).

 Now, if you don’t respond within expected timeframes (30 days is a safe bet) or if your condition worsens while getting treatment, then imaging becomes more important to see if some underlying factor is affecting your response to treatment.
-Our office is pretty conservative when it comes to ordering advanced imaging.
+Our rotator cuff doctor in Mesa, AZ is pretty conservative when it comes to ordering advanced imaging.
 I’d say that I personally order an MRI less than a handful of times per year.
 However, it seems like at least this same number of times each month we’re requesting the results of an MRI or CT scan that was ordered by another provider and probably shouldn’t have been.

 This is when I have to battle against the perception that a MRI or CT scan is exact and answers all questions.
-Far too often, a MRI comes back with some type of disc bulge, and yet the patient has absolutely no signs that a disc is involved in his or her condition.
+Far too often, a MRI comes back with some type of disc bulge, and yet the patient has absolutely no signs that a disc is involved in his or her condition, as a rotator cuff doctor in Mesa, AZ can explain.
 Only rarely does an MRI ordered by another provider come back with valuable information that changes the treatment we’re doing in the office.

 All this would be fine if MRIs and CTs didn’t come with significant problems beyond the cost.
 CT scans, despite still being handed out like candy (had a patient in yesterday whose son was given a head CT recently in the ER when an MRI would have been a better choice to look at the brain) have a tremendous amount of radiation exposure associated with them and have been linked to some 14,500 cancer deaths per YEAR.
 MRIs, as mentioned, begin the dangerous pathway towards more invasive treatment measures and surgery.